Romance scam uses military photos to fool widow

-A warning that comes from the military.
+OMAHA, Neb.
+(WOWT)-- A warning that comes from the military.
 Photos of those serving are being hijacked off social media to fool victims of romance scams.
-In a Six on Your Side investigation we’re not identifying the victim to keep scammers from making her a target again.
+In a Six on Your Side investigation, we’re not identifying the victim to keep scammers from making her a target again.

 A widow several years Ann thought she found love again only to have both her heart and bank account broken.
 Ann the romance scam victim said, “Damn right he did, he ruined me financially and broke my heart into a million pieces.”

 Ann never met the dashing captain or so he claimed but she surrendered to his online charm.
-Ann said, “I thought we were going to be together and live happy life.
+Ann said, “I thought we were going to be together and live a happy life.
 I mean he sent such beautiful letters to me.”
 Usually laced with requests for money.
 Like paying fees so he could go on leave and finally meet her.

 Ann said, “A perfect target, he knows I have a house.
 He knows I’m single living alone.”